Shared posts

 Nutrition plays the most important role in bulking up, and any strength training plan will help you get bigger.

-1. Pick up heavy stuff for 3-4 sets of 5 reps.
-Pick up a weight that is heavy enough that you can only complete your specified number of reps.
+1. Pick up heavy stuff for 2-3 sets of 6-15 reps.
+Pick up a weight that is heavy enough that you could only complete 1-3 more reps with good technique.

 What’s important is that you pick a plan and follow through with it while focusing on eating enough.